ellaxu43/clustering-project/README.md

 As the most visited real estate website in the United States, Zillow and its affiliates provide customers with an on-demand experience selling, buying, leasing and financing with a transparent and near-seamless end-to-end service.
 However, as we all know, the real estate market is constantly volatile and changing.

 Zillow's Zestimate is an estimate of value using a proprietary formula created by the online real estate database company.
 Zestimates cover more than 100 million homes across the United States.
-A Zestimate is calculated from physical attributes, tax records, and user submitted data
+A Zestimate is calculated from physical attributes, tax records, and user submitted data.
 ***

 # Project Planning